dopsi/mdl/README.md

 [visit1985's mdp](http://github.com/visit1985/mdp), at least for the parser, to display a Markdown file in the way *less(1)* does for text files.

+This program should be easy to extend using derivatives of the DisplayDriver class to have a new frontend and derivatives of the Parser class.

 Building
 --------